super3one/MSBD5001-Kaggle/README.md

 This project mainly use python language to complete, and the code is in the xgboost_updated.ipynb/xgboost_updated.py file.

-Only the code in "Fill-in value" part is used in generating the results.
+Only the code in "Fill-in value" part is used in generating the results for the results of "XGBOOST" part seems to be worse.

 The packages needed for this project contain pandas, numpy, sklearn and xgboost.